kapost/circuitry/README.md

 * `:async` - Whether or not publishing should occur in the background.
 Accepts one of `:fork`, `:thread`, `:batch`, `true`, or `false`.
-Passing `true` uses the `publish_async_strategy` value from the gem configuration.
+Passing `true` uses the `async_strategy` value from the gem configuration.
 Please refer to the [Asynchronous Support](#asynchronous-support) section for more details regarding this option. *(default: `false`)*
 * `:timeout` - The maximum amount of time in seconds that publishing a message